pscally1005/pscally1005.github.io/_posts/sauces/2024-02-17-buffalo-chicken.markdown

 - tortilla
 - chip
 - protein
 Description: This buffalo chicken dip is great for your raw vegetables, crackers, or chips, tastes better than the original, and won't leave you feeling sick from all the cream cheese.
 I cut back on the cheese, and added some additional spices and also some roasted carrots for extra flavor and nutrition.
-The Super Bowl was a few days ago, so I'm a bit late, but whatever
+The Super Bowl was a few days ago, so I'm a bit late, but whatever.
+Other great gameday dips are <a href="spinach-artichoke-dip">High Protein Spinach Artichoke Dip</a> and <a href="french-onion-dip">Low Fat French Onion Dip</a>, which I highly recommend
 Instructions:
 - Heat your oven to 400F, and line a cookie sheet with parchment.
 Cut your carrots into strips, and add to the pan.
 Season with salts and olive oil, and roast for 25-30 minutes.
 Transfer to a food processor, blend until finely chopped, and set aside<br><br>